jawj/zapatos-docs/src/index.md

 To achieve that, it does these five things:

-* **Typescript schema** &nbsp; A command-line tool speaks to your Postgres database and writes up a TypeScript schema of detailed types for every table.
-This enables the following three things.
+* **Typescript schema** &nbsp; A command-line tool speaks to your Postgres database and writes up a detailed TypeScript schema for every table.
+This enables the next three things in this list.
 [Show me »](#typescript-schema)

 * **Arbitrary SQL** &nbsp; Simple building blocks help you write arbitrary SQL using [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates), and manually apply the right types to what goes in and what comes back.
 [Show me »](#arbitrary-sql)